Conny Samuelsson

-Conny Samuelsson (born 15 August 1947) is a former international speedway rider from Sweden.
+Erik Tage Conny Samuelsson (born 15 August 1947) is a former international motorcycle speedway rider from Sweden.
+He earned 9 caps for the Sweden national speedway team.

 Speedway career

 Samuelsson won the silver medal at the Individual Ice Speedway World Championship in the 1977 Individual Ice Speedway World Championship.
 He had won a bronze medal the previous year in the 1976 Individual Ice Speedway World Championship.